Unforgiveness when harboured for a very long time opens doors for illness such as,

 The main Hebrew word for forgiveness is:

-which means: To forgive, To pardon.
+To forgive, To pardon.

 Hebrews 12:14 Names of God Bible (NOG)